lisadunlap/ALIA/README.md

 Official Repo for the paper ["Diversify Your Vision Datasets with Automatic Diffusion-based Augmentation"](https://arxiv.org/abs/2305.16289)

+If reading isn't your jam, checkout our TL;DR website [here](https://lisadunlap.github.io/alia-website/) and if you find our repo/work useful, we take donations in the form of citations:

 ```
 article{dunlap2023alia,
   author    = {Dunlap, Lisa and Umino, Alyssa and Zhang, Han and Yang, Jiezhi and Gonzalez, Joseph and Darrell, Trevor},